toki83w/mise.nvim/README.md

 :MiseRun test unit              →  mise run test unit
 ```

 Tab-completion is available for task names (powered by `mise tasks`).
+Both
+long (`--build-type`) and short (`-b`) flag forms are completed.
+After
+completing a flag that has a fixed set of choices, pressing `<Tab>` again
+completes the allowed values.

 After typing a task name, press `<C-h>` to open a floating popup with the
 output of `mise run <task> -h`.
 Press `<C-h>` again after editing the task
 name to refresh the popup for the new task.
 The popup closes automatically
 when you leave the command line (Enter, Esc, `<C-c>`).

+If a task is already running when `:MiseRun` is called, it is terminated
+before the new task starts.

 ```
 :MiseToggleTerm